 - GX Eagle AXS

 The American manufacturer was the last brand to join the electronic revolution but, when it did, SRAM bypassed Shimano and Campagnolo and went straight to wireless.

-SRAM currently offers three levels of road groupset in its eTap AXS line-up.
+SRAM currently offers four levels of road groupset in its eTap AXS line-up.
 Red is the top-flight, no-expense-spared option, followed by Force, which utilises many of the same technologies but is heavier in weight to hit a lower price point.

 SRAM has also migrated the eTap AXS system to its mountain bike Eagle groupsets.
 Like road, there are also three options extending from the flagship XX1 to X01 and now down to the GX level.

-The electronic revolution extends to the wireless RockShox Reverb dropper post, also part of the SRAM catalogue.
+The electronic revolution further extends to the wireless RockShox Reverb dropper post, also part of the SRAM catalogue.